-On behalf of my fellow Directors, the Board thanks our Chief Executive Officer, Dr Melinda Williams, and all the staff at our outsourced service provider for the dedication, professionalism and positive approach to the difficult working environment that the COVID-19 crisis imposed on everyone.
-The move to working from home for the staff was, and remains, a huge change and I cannot thank enough the leadership displayed by Melinda and her executive team during the transition and the many months since that have required adjustments in the ways of working.
-The ongoing maintenance of high levels of customer service during this challenging time has been much appreciated by all members and the Board, and in doing so, reflects the simply better benefit and service ethos that the RBHS has had for a long time.
+On behalf of my fellow Directors, the Board thanks our Chief Executive Officer, Dr Melinda Williams, and all the staff at our outsourced service provider for the dedication, professionalism and positive approach to the difficult working environment that the COVID-19 crisis imposed over the year.
+The ongoing need for many to work from home has, by and large, been a positive experience and I express my thanks to everyone for the resilience displayed, all the while maintaining extremely high levels of customer service.
+This has been much appreciated by all members and the Board, and in doing so, reflects the simply better benefit and service ethos that the RBHS has strived to achieve for a long time.